-In connection with the IPO, we adopted the 2021 Plan pursuant to which we currently grant performance-based restricted stock units, time-based restricted stock units and restricted stock awards to eligible participants.
+Under the 2021 Plan, we currently grant PSUs and time-based RSUs to eligible participants.
 The 2021 Plan is a key component of our annual compensation and incentive program for NEOs.
-Each of our NEOs received grants of RSUs and PSUs (other than Mr. Tompsett, who only received RSUs) under the 2021 Plan in the 2022 Fiscal Year.
+Each of our NEOs received grants of RSUs and PSUs under the 2021 Plan in the 2024 Fiscal Year.